dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![dls-url-001]({{site.assets}}imgs/dls-url-config-001.png)

-Since the client devices may visit the DLS through a proxy, the automatically detected URL can be incorrect.
-We can click the button "Set Server URL" and change it:
+Since the client devices may visit the DLS through a proxy, the automatically detected URL may be incorrect.
+We can click the button "Set Server URL" and correct it:

 ![dls-url-002]({{site.assets}}imgs/dls-url-config-002.png)